Blackadder House: Early history of the Blackadder Estate

 The garrison refused to surrender but the Homes succeeded in obtaining possession of the fortress, seized the widow and her children, compelling them to the marriage by force.
-The two daughters were contracted to younger sons, John and Robert in 1518 and as they were only in their eighth year, they were confined in the Castle of Blackadder until they became of age.
+In 1518, the two daughters were contracted to younger sons, John and Robert, and as they were only in their eighth year, they were confined in the Castle of Blackadder until they became of age.
+The Earl of Home was an ally of Margaret Tudor, and she came to Blackadder in September 1515 as she escaped to England from the regime of Regent Albany.

 The Home possession of the estates was challenged by a cousin, Sir John Blackadder, who held the lands of Tulliallan.
 Sir John sought assistance from Parliament but, as was so often the case at that time, the matter was ultimately resolved by steel.
 Sir John Blackadder was beheaded in March 1531 for the murder of the Abbot of Culross in a land dispute.
 He was succeeded in the barony of Tulliallan by his brother Patrick, who again renewed his dispute against the Homes for the family lands.
 Patrick went to meet the Homes to try to resolves their differences, but he was ambushed and murdered near Edinburgh, which Anderson attributed to treachery by the Homes.

 The Blackadders thereafter relinquished their claim to the Borders lands, and Sir John Home was created Baronet of Blackadder in 1671.
 The Homes retained possession of the castle until 1836, when it was acquired by the Houston family, later Houston-Boswalls.

-In 1857 the owner was listed as Sir George A.F.H.
-Boswell.
+In 1857 the owner was listed as Sir George A. F. H. Boswell.